bitrise-io/devcenter/_articles/reviews/creating-your-own-bitrise-project-scanner.md

 ---
 The project scanner is a tool that identifies the given project's type and generates a basic Bitrise configuration.
 Each supported project type has its own scanner: these scanners are stored as separate packages.

+A project type scanner defines at least two workflows: one for testing (`primary`) and one for building (`deploy`).
+It includes the minimal amount of Steps to successfully run them.

 When adding a new project on the website or initializing a project on your own machine, the [bitrise-init](https://github.com/bitrise-core/bitrise-init) tool iterates through every scanner, calls the scanner interface methods on each of them and collects their outputs.
 Based on these outputs, a basic configuration is generated.

 The possible workflows are described in a scan result model.
 The model consists of: